Arcadia-Science/sourmashconsumr/devdoc.md

 ```

 You will still need to install RStudio after creating the conda environment.
-Then, if you're using a mac computer, you can open the sourmashconsumr Rproject by running `open sourmashconsumr.Rproj` from the activated environment you just created.
+Then, if you're using a Mac, you can open the sourmashconsumr Rproject by running `open sourmashconsumr.Rproj` from the activated environment you just created.

 ```
 open sourmashconsumr.Rproj